DerAggressor/DerAggressor.github.io/README.md

 # DerAggressor.github.io
-# This is a playing field, to validate/test/play stuf i learned or am learning atm.
+# This is a playing field, to validate/test/play stuff i learned or am learning atm.
-# Hints and constructive critics ar welcome
+# Hints and critics are welcome